GPS Tracking Laws Texas – Legal Guide For 2023

 The Punishment For Using A GPS Tracker Illegally In Texas

-Illegal use of a vehicle tracking system is aClass A Misdemeanor in the state of Texas.
+Illegal use of a vehicle tracking system is a Class A Misdemeanor in the state of Texas.
 Class A Misdemeanors are punishable by a fine (not exceeding $4,000).
-If you are found guilty of illegally placing a GPS tracker on someone’s car in Texas it is important that you consult a criminal attorney.
+If you are found guilty of illegally placing a GPS tracker on someone’s car in Texas you must consult a criminal attorney.
 The reason is that even if you already pleaded guilty, a criminal defense attorney will work on your behalf to obtain the lowest possible sentence.

 Under Texas law, a law enforcement agency that reasonably believed a person was involved in some form of criminal activity (wiretap act) is authorized to install a GPS device as long as they first obtain a warrant.
-The unlawful installation of a tracking system on the vehicle of a private citizen could lead to a criminal investigation or pursuant to electronic communication.
+The unlawful installation of a tracking system on the vehicle of a private citizen could lead to a criminal investigation or electronic communication.

 Arguing Effective Consent From Owner or Lessee Of Vehicle In Texas

-Frequently Asked Questions
+GPS Tracking Laws In Texas – Frequently Asked Questions

 Can I GPS Tracking Employees In Texas?

 Yes, you can GPS track employees’ vehicles in Texas with their consent and for a legitimate business purpose.
-However, it is essential to follow privacy laws and have a clear policy outlining the reasons, limitations, and expectations of the GPS tracking.
+However, it is essential to follow privacy laws and have a clear policy outlining the reasons, limitations, and expectations of GPS tracking.

 Can I Use A GPS Device To Catch A Cheating Partner In Texas?